decentraland/old-documentation/_posts/development-guide/2018-01-04-scene-state.md

 The state should contain **only** data, and no logic or methods.
 We don't recommend assigning instances of objects that have methods of their own to variables in the state.
 All of the scene's logic should be carried out in your custom class that extends the [scriptable scene]({{ site.baseurl }}{% post_url /development-guide/2018-01-05-scriptable-scene %}) class.

-Each state variable must be given an intial value for when the scene is first rendered.
+Each state variable must be given an initial value for when the scene is first rendered.

 The variables you choose to make up your scene's state should be the minimal possible set that represents the scene, you shouldn't add redundant information.
 To determine if you should include a piece of information as part of the state, ask yourself: